 Article ID: 2537605 - View products that this article applies to.

 Consider the following scenario.
 A user uses an "email as sign in" (EASI) account or a custom domain as his or her Microsoft account to sign in to Microsoft services.
-For example, the user uses email@example.com.
+For example, the user uses firstname.lastname@example.org.
 The domain in the user's Microsoft account is the same as the domain that Microsoft Office 365 uses.
-In this scenario, the user tries to sign in to Microsoft Messenger or Skype.
-However, the user can't use his or her current Microsoft account to sign in to either Messenger or Skype.
+In this scenario, the user tries to sign in to Skype.
+However, the user can't use his or her current Microsoft account to sign in to Skype.
 Instead, the user is forced to change his or her Microsoft account so that it uses a different domain.

 To resolve this issue, use one of the following methods: